Here are some sample projects and roles from my technical career.

 - Create accurate estimates for building, network, and infrastructure upgrades around campus and at UK’s medical centers

-- Interpret network designs, wireless AP layouts, and construction floor plans to price needed equipment
+- Interpret and create network designs, wireless AP layouts, and construction floor plans to price needed equipment

 - Research pathways, conduit, fiber circuits, and other needs to create projects up to $300K.
 This often involves a lot of ladders and a few mucky manholes.